toriola998/e-commerce/README.md

 # E-commerce product page

-This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to an intermediate project on [Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).

 ![Design preview for the E-commerce product page coding challenge](./images/screenshot.jpg)